WEBSITE AND MEMBERSHIP TERMS AND CONDITIONS

 (d) Billing Disputes.
 If you believe that the Company has charged you in error, you must notify the Company in writing no later than 30 days after you receive the billing statement in which the error first appeared.
 If you fail to notify the Company in writing of a dispute within this 30-day deadline, you waive any disputed charges.
 You must submit any billing disputes in writing to email@example.com and include a detailed statement describing the nature and amount of the disputed charges.
 The Company will correct any mistakes in a bill and add or credit them against your future payments.

 (e) Refunds.
-Payments are nonrefundable and there are no refunds or credits for partially used periods, except that the Company may approve a refund in the form of a credit on request if exceptional circumstances exist.
+The company may approve a full or partial refund upon request if exceptional circumstances exist.
 If you believe exceptional circumstances exist, please contact the Company and explain the exceptional circumstances that you believe merits a refund.
 The Company is not making any promise that it will give you a refund.
-If the Company gives you a refund, the Company will issue the refund in the form of free services or a credit to the payment method you used for your purchase; the Company will not make refunds in the form of cash or check.
+If the Company gives you a refund, the Company will issue the refund in the form of free services or to the payment method you used for your purchase; the Company will not make refunds in the form of cash or check.
 The provision of a refund in one instance does not entitle you to a refund in the future for similar instances; nor does it obligate the Company to provide refunds in the future, under any circumstance.